 Program content should be designed to express the love of God to all children regardless of race, sex, or religion.
 The program must not attempt to declare or prove the significance of one religion or set of beliefs over another.
 The content of the program should not include the name of a specific religious deity.
 The use of the term “God” is acceptable.

 St. Jude affirms that faith and medicine go together.
-We will not tolerate any attempt by any person or group of persons to offer “faith healing,” separated from medicine, to our patients.
+Any attempt by any person or group of persons to offer “faith healing,” separated from medicine, to our patients will result in the person or group being asked to leave the institution.

 The origin of nearly all childhood cancer is unknown.
 Cancer is not given to the child or placed upon the family as a deliberate act of God nor as a consequence of anything the child or family has done.
 Your program content and actions toward the children and their families should reflect this fact.